If it’s endless sunshine and luxury service you have come to Abu Dhabi to enjoy, then you won’t be disappointed.

-Beach Rotana also has residences which are great for larger families and those looking at longer stays in the Capital.
+Beach Rotana also has residences that are great for larger families and those looking at longer stays in the Capital in serviced apartments.

 Beach Hotels on Abu Dhabi’s Grand Canal (Khor al Maqta)

-There are several hotels along the Grand Canal, the waterway that separates Abu Dhabi island to the mainland that enjoy their own beach frontages.
+There are several hotels along the Grand Canal, the waterway that separates Abu Dhabi island from the mainland, that enjoy their own beach frontages.
 These are:

 - Fairmont Bab al Bahr

 The Ritz Carlton sits immediately adjacent to the Sheikh Zayed Grand Mosque, whilst the other three sit on the opposite bank (the name Bab al Bahr “Between the Bridges” referring to Al Maqta Bridge and Mussafah Bridge, two of the three main thoroughfares into Abu Dhabi Island.